Aspirin: Resistance

-For some people, aspirin does not have as strong an effect on platelets as for others, an effect known as aspirin-resistance or insensitivity.
+For some people, aspirin does not have as strong an effect on platelets as it does for others, an effect known as aspirin resistance or insensitivity.
 One study has suggested women are more likely to be resistant than men, and a different, aggregate study of 2,930 people found 28% were resistant.

 A study in 100 Italian people found, of the apparent 31% aspirin-resistant subjects, only 5% were truly resistant, and the others were noncompliant.

 Another study of 400 healthy volunteers found no subjects who were truly resistant, but some had "pseudoresistance, reflecting delayed and reduced drug absorption".

-Meta-analysis and systematic reviews have concluded that laboratory confirmed aspirin resistance confers increased rates of poorer outcomes in cardiovascular and neurovascular diseases.
+Meta-analyses and systematic reviews have concluded that laboratory-confirmed aspirin resistance is associated with increased rates of adverse cardiovascular and neurovascular outcomes.
 Although the majority of research conducted has surrounded cardiovascular and neurovascular, there is emerging research into the risk of aspirin resistance after orthopaedic surgery where aspirin is used for venous thromboembolism prophylaxis.
 Aspirin resistance in orthopaedic surgery, specifically after total hip and knee arthroplasties, is of interest as risk factors for aspirin resistance are also risk factors for venous thromboembolisms and osteoarthritis; the sequelae of requiring a total hip or knee arthroplasty.
-Some of these risk factors include obesity, advancing age, diabetes mellitus, dyslipidemia and inflammatory diseases.
+Some of these risk factors include obesity, advancing age, diabetes mellitus, dyslipidemia, and inflammatory diseases.